google-deepmind/dm_env_rpc/docs/v1/overview.md

 sent over the wire frequently, specifically observations and actions.
 This reduces the amount of data compared to string keys, since a key is needed for each action and observation every step.
-For data that is not intended to be referenced frequently, such as create and join settings and properties, string keys are used for clarity.
+For data that is not intended to be referenced frequently, such as create and join settings, string keys are used for clarity.

 For more information on UIDs see [JoinWorld specs](reference.md#specs)